 But with app users, that one chance can mean everything.

 App Store releases a daily average of 747 new apps.

 For Google Play, it’s 1,819 new app releases every day.

 On top of that, over 25% of app users abandon a product after only 1 use.

-So how do you make sure that they will engage with your app?
+So how do you make sure that users will engage with your app?